 You will receive a digital travel brochure by e-mail with your purchase.
 This contains important information about the participating attractions.
 The same information can also be found in the Go City App.

 Our Assessment of the Included Attractions

-The Rome Explorer Pass is the premium pass among all of the Rome city passes.
-Not because it includes a lot of attractions, but because you often get more than the standard admission to one attraction.
-For example, you get a guided tour of the Vatican, which is of course much more expensive than a simple admission.
+The Rome Explorer Pass is the premium pass among city passes.
+Not because it contains a particularly large number of attractions, but because you often get more than the standard admission to a sight.
+For example, you often get an audio guide or fast track admission.

-This means that the Rome Explorer Pass is more expensive than others.
-It is therefore not suitable for people who want to make their visit to Rome as cheap as possible, but rather for those who want to enjoy some premium services beyond the standard.
+This means that the Rome Explorer Pass is more expensive than it has to be.
+It is therefore not suitable for people who want to make their visit to Rome as cheap as possible, but rather for those who want to enjoy some premium services above and beyond the standard.

-As many of the attractions included in the Explorer Pass include a guided tour, you often have to reserve your place in advance.
-In most cases, you should make your reservation 24 to 48 hours in advance by e-mail or telephone.
-The sooner you book, the more certain you will get your preferred date.
+As many of the attractions covered by the Explorer Pass include a guided tour or ‘escorted entry’, you will often need to reserve your place in advance.
+In most cases, reservations should be made 24 to 48 hours in advance by email or phone.
+The sooner you book, the more likely you are to get the date you want.